 DWI / Criminal Case Flow

 Royal blue = criminal court steps.
-Purple = DMV Refusal Hearing track (only if refusal applies).
+Purple = DMV Breath Test Refusal track.
 Click any title for details.

 1. Charges Issued (DWI / Criminal)

-The ticket typically lists the charge(s), court location, and deadlines/appearance information.
-If a breath test result is 0.08% or higher, the court may issue a prompt suspension of driving privileges.
+The ticket lists the charge(s), court location, and deadlines.
+A breath test result of 0.08% or higher may trigger a prompt suspension of driving privileges by the court.

 2. Contact & Hire Us

-We review charges and deadlines with you, discuss goals, and outline next steps.
+We review charges and deadlines with you, discuss goals, and outline next steps — including whether the DMV Breath Test Refusal track applies to your case.
 You hire us by signing the fee agreement and making payment.

 3. NOA & Discovery